rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 ### Erase sample posts #

 0. Switch to the Finder on a Mac or File Explorer on Windows.
-0. Navigate to the _posts folder.
+0. Navigate to the <strong>_posts</strong> folder.
-0. Select and delete all files except the one created above.
+0. Select all files in the folder except the one created above.
+0. Delete files selected.

 <a name="AlgoliaSetup"></a>